pilinux/gorest/README.md

 ## Features

 - [x] built on top of [Gin][12]
+- [x] option to enable encryption at rest for user private information
 - [x] use the supported databases without writing any extra configuration files
 - [x] environment variables using [GoDotEnv][51]
 - [x] CORS policy